katebee/Mote/README.md

 <li>Mote will begin with three genes, and also include start codons and stop codons.</li>
 <li>the genes will control the colour, size and ???</li>
 <li>Proteins are objects, normally with one major function.</li>
-<li>RNA polymerase (protein) has a function (transcribe) that takes the DNA variable as an argument, searches the string for a particular sequence (start codon) then attempts to read the string in three base blocks until it encounters a particualar sequence (stop codon).</li>
+<li>RNA polymerase (protein) has a function (transcribe) that takes the DNA variable as an argument, searches the string for a particular sequence (start codon) then attempts to read the string in three base blocks until it encounters a particular sequence (stop codon).</li>
 <li>rnaPolymerase.transcribe(DNA.sequence) will return mRNA.</li>
 <li>The ribosome object has a function (translate) that takes mRNA and produces the specified protein (object)</li>
 <li>the proteins have functions that effect the phenotype (observable qualities) of the cell (colour, size).</li>